 YWCA Northeast Indiana started as the YWCA of Fort Wayne in 1894.
 In 2009, the name changed to YWCA Northeast Indiana to reflect our service area of Allen, DeKalb, Huntington, Noble, Wells, and Whitley counties.
 The crisis shelter was founded in 1976 and remains the oldest and largest shelter dedicated specifically to victims and survivors of domestic violence in the state of Indiana.

-Earlier this year, YWCA Northeast Indiana moved all our operations to The Hefner Center on Washington Center Road.
+YWCA Northeast Indiana is currently located in The Hefner Center at 1313 W Washington Center Road.

 Does someone have to live in Fort Wayne to utilize YWCA’s services?